daviemakz/risen-js/README.md

   // Send request to micro service and send the response back to the origin return sendRequest(
-    exampleCommandBody, // The command body which will be sent to service core and routed to an available "service instance" 'primeCalculator', // The name of the micro service you are targeting false, // Whether to keep the connection alive, this improves performance because you get a socket object back you can reuse void 0, // You can target another instance of this framework running on a different port if you want e.g. { port: [another risen-js instance port] }
+    exampleCommandBody, // The command body which will be sent to service core and routed according to the destination 'exampleService', // The name of the micro service you are targeting, in this case "exampleService" false, // Whether to keep the connection alive, this improves performance because you get a socket object back you can reuse void 0, // You can target another instance of this framework running on a different port if you want e.g. { port: [another risen-js instance port] }
-    void 0, // If you have set keepalive to true above you must pass your existing socket here response => res.send(response.resultBody.resData.pageOutput) // Send the request back to the client );
+    void 0, // You must pass your existing socket here if the previous request had 'keepAlive' set to true response => res.send(response.resultBody.resData.pageOutput) // Send the request back to the client );
 }